Chapter 12 : Lust and Damnation

-“Me,” he said solemnly, shattering the daydream.
+“I have no door left,” he said solemnly, shattering the daydream.

 His arm glided along her waist, pulling her closer.
 He took no heed of the little vials rolling in all directions on the shelves and occasionally dropping down to the floor, creating eerie, fuming puddles of colourful liquids.

 He reached down for her mouth again; he did not ask for allowance, he just stated his right to do so.
 He deftly teased her with his tongue, demanding, accusing, begging and commanding.
 His every bruising buss made Hermione want to press to him even closer, to feel his every gasping breath, every strained muscle.

 Finally Snape strongly grabbed her and pulled her with him out of the disastrous place, which smelt of dragon-fire and emitted small explosions.